 I recently finished a second novel called A Sparrow Could Fall about a small country church that rallies around a black family that’s been targeted by a hate group.
 Unbeknownst to the pastor, the leader of the hate group is also a leader in his own church.
 In light of our society’s unending racial struggles, I’m bullish on this story and its prospects.
 I’ve also created a feature length screenplay of the story.

-All told, we spent 40 months in LA, and have recently returned to ministry, and to the East Coast, where I am now pastoring a young church in southern Maryland, not too far from Washington D.C.
+All told, we spent 40 months in LA, and right before the pandemic, we returned to the East Coast, where I am now pastoring a young church in southern Maryland, not too far from Washington D.C.
 I have no idea what will come of these endeavors.
 There’s that old saw: If you wanna make God laugh, tell him your plans.
-But one time a few years back, I sensed God speak these words into my heart: “My child, let me dream my dream in you.”

-It’s comforting to know that God has a dream for us, even if we’re not sure what that might be.
+But I believe that God dreams a dream for each one of us, even if we’re not sure what that might be.
 So in faith, hope and love we press forward.

 After all, as that great theologian, Wayne Gretzky, once said, “You miss 100% of the shots you never take.”